sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/india/README.md

 See `EVIDENCE/cataclysm-stories/india` for analysis on this.

-## Promising locations
+## Citations

+1. [Craig Stone](https://nobulart.com)

+Visualization: [Craig Stone](https://nobulart.com)

+# TODO

 - Varanasi
 	- Long way inland, well protected by the Himalayas during S1 -> S2, and a minimum of 800-900km land buffering between the cities and the coast on the S2 -> S1 rotation.
 - Doddabetta Peak in Ooty

-## Citations

-1. [Craig Stone](https://nobulart.com)

-Visualization: [Craig Stone](https://nobulart.com)
+Khewra Salt Mine